omarathon/reddit-api/README.md

 # RedditAPI

-A Minecraft Server plugin that provides a [JRAW](https://github.com/mattbdean/JRAW) reddit API interface.
+A very light Minecraft Server plugin that provides a [JRAW](https://github.com/mattbdean/JRAW) reddit API interface.

 Essentially, it allows a plugin to obtain data from reddit via a registered bot, through the [**J**ava **R**eddit **A**PI **W**rapper](https://github.com/mattbdean/JRAW).